-The expectations of teacher candidates during the practica will be published and distributed to all teacher candidates, Practicum Supervisors, and Cooperating Teachers at the start of each year in the Teacher Candidate Handbook.
-Regular attendance during the practica is required.
-Teacher candidates are required to notify the school whenever classroom experience appointments cannot be kept and also inform the Chair or designate and the Practicum Supervisor.
-Teacher candidates will be disbarred from the Classroom Practice & Seminar course if they have more than three unexcused absences.
+The expectations of teacher candidates during practica are published and distributed to all teacher candidates, Practice Evaluators and Coaching Teachers at the start of each term.
+Regular attendance during practica is required.
+Teacher candidates are required to notify the school, the Practice Evaluator, the Coaching Teacher, and the Practicum Placement Coordinator whenever classroom experience appointments cannot be kept.
+Teacher candidates are disbarred from the practicum course if they have more than three unexcused absences.